connectrpc/connect-query-es/README.md

 ### Do I have to use a code generator?

-No. The code generator just calls [`createQueryService`](#createqueryservice) and [`createUnaryHooks`](#createunaryhooks) with the arguments already added, but you are free to do that yourself if you wish.
+No. The code generator just generates the method descriptors, but you are free to do that yourself if you wish.

 ### What if I have a custom `Transport`?

 If the `Transport` attached to React Context via the `TransportProvider` isn't working for you, then you can override transport at every level.
-For example, you can pass a custom transport directly to the lowest-level API like `UnaryHooks.useQuery`, but you can also pass it to `createQueryHooks` or even as high as `createQueryService`.
-It's an optional argument for all of those cases and if you choose to omit the `transport` property, the `Transport` provided by `TransportProvider` will be used (only where necessary).
+For example, you can pass a custom transport directly to the lowest-level API like `useQuery` or `createUseQueryOptions`.

 ### Does this only work with React?

-You can use Connect-Query with any TanStack variant (React, Solid, Svelte, Vue).
-All methods which are part of the `UnaryFunctions` type can be used by any framework.
-The only APIs which are React specific are the `TransportProvider`, and any APIs starting with `use`.

-> Tip: If you're a TanStack Query user that uses something other than React, we'd love to hear from you.
-Please reach out to us on the [Buf Slack](https://buf.build/links/slack).
+Connect-Reaxct-Query does require React, but the core (`createUseQueryOptions`) is not React specific so splitting off a `connect-solid-query` is possible.

 ### How do I do Prefetching?